basiqio/basiq-connect-control/README.md

 * hideTestBanks
   - True if test banks (Basiq and Hooli) should be hidden in list of all banks you can connect to
   - Type: Boolean
+* hideBetaBanks
+  - True if beta banks (banks for which affordability report is currently not supported) should be hidden in list of all banks you can connect to
+  - Type: Boolean

 ### Authentication